Baseline Technologies «Prev Next»

 Here are a few of the many hardware-related considerations an architect must keep in mind when creating an e-Commerce solution.

-Client hardware is usually a given, meaning it can be assumed that the client will connect to a remote server.
-Usually the hardware equipment on the client side of the solution is a given.
+Client hardware is usually a given, meaning it can be assumed that the client will connect to a remote server using a PC or Mac.
 Rare instances where this may not be the case include:

 Why do Companies Upgrade?